 Be aware of the threats posed by a flood.

 How many times have you watched the news and wondered how can those people be so stupid?
 Why would they drive through that water?
-I see it all the time, so I wanted to touch on some guidelines for prepping to deal with floods and crossing flooded areas.
+I see it all the time, so I wanted to touch on some guidelines for dealing with floods and crossing flooded areas.

 If there is a flood warning near your home, move valuables and furniture to the highest floors of the house.
 Disconnect appliances and do not touch wet electronics.
 While the electricity in your house normally only causes a painful shock, electronics can have capacitors that allow them to store enough electricity to cause a deadly shock.

 Floodwater is often contaminated with human waste which is the leading cause of deadly waterborne diseases.
 You should only move across flooded areas if it’s absolutely necessary.
 Six inches of moving water can knock you down, one foot of moving water is enough to sweep away a vehicle.